September 24, 2025

 “You can cram and wing it.”

 Absolutely not.
 This isn’t a college midterm.
-You can’t pull an all-nighter, review a cheat sheet, and hope for the best.
+You can’t pull an all-nighter and review a cheat sheet, and expect to do well.
 The MCAT is months of prep, layered understanding, and timed practice.
 Anyone who “winged it” and scored high is either lying or wildly overestimating how well they did.

 The final week is not for heroic study sessions.
 It’s for tapering.
 You ease off the gas, not because you’re lazy, but because you’re letting your brain recover so it can actually perform.
 Prioritize sleep.
 Do light review.
-Walk through your routines.
-Protect your mental clarity like your score depends on it, because it does.
+That’s it.

 And then there’s the moment the test tries to break you.
 Because it will.
 You’ll hit a passage that feels impossible.
-A question that stares back at you like a riddle from another planet.
-That’s where your prep ends and your grit begins.
+You’ll read a question that you can’t understand.

 Breathe.
 Reset.
 Keep moving.
 Every single high scorer has had a moment where they thought it was over, and they kept going anyway.